 Today, there are 16.9 million cancer survivors in the U.S., and 64 percent of them are 65 or older.
 It is estimated that 75,000 of these are surviving MM.

-I have been surviving myeloma since my diagnosis in early February of 1994.
+I have been living with myeloma since my diagnosis in early February of 1994.
 You name it, I’ve survived it- chemotherapy, radiation, surgery, non-toxic therapies, short, long-term, late stage side effects, all of it.

 One of my challenges is that I’ve been living with post-cancer fear since I reached remission from my cancer in early 1999.